-Day 1 (12): The post-trip extension begins as we leave from our hotel in Portland in the morning and start the three-hour drive to Newport,stopping along the way for lunch.
+Day 1 (12): The post-trip extension begins as we leave from our hotel in Portland in the morning and start the three-hour drive to Newport, birding along the way.
 Once at the coast we’ll have dinner, stock up on lunch and snacks for the boat trip and check into our hotel.
 Night in Newport.

-Day 13: We’ll get to the Newport harbour early in the morning for our all-day boat trip, which departs around 7:00 a.m.
-As soon as we leave the jetties of the Yaquina River behind, we could start seeing nearshore species such as Common Murre and Pigeon Guillemot, and we’ll make a special effort to look for Marbled Murrelet as well as mammals such as Gray Whale.
+Day 13: We’ll get to the Newport harbour early in the morning for our all-day boat trip, which departs around 7.00 a.m.
+As soon as we leave the jetties of the Yaquina River behind, we could start seeing nearshore species such as Common and Pigeon Guillemots, and we’ll make a special effort to look for Marbled Murrelet as well as mammals such as Gray Whale.
 We’ll then motor for a couple more hours to the edge of the continental shelf, stopping whenever we see birds, such as the likely Sooty and Pink-footed Shearwaters.
-At the farthest point we should see Black-footed Albatross, migrant jaegers (all three species are possible), Arctic Tern, and both Red and Red-necked Phalaropes.
-We’ll be back in port by about 3:00 p.m., finishing the day with our drive back to Portland.
+At the farthest point we should see Black-footed Albatross, migrant skuas (all three species are possible), Arctic Tern, and both Red and Red-necked Phalaropes.
+We’ll be back in port by about 3.00 p.m., finishing the day with our drive back to Portland.
 Night at the Portland Airport area hotel.

 Day 14: The tour concludes this morning.